-The global economy is said to suffer huge losses each year due to sudden power disruptions and data suggests that as much as 12 percent of these are due to wildlife.
-If outages classified as ‘source unknown’ are factored in, most of which are thought to involve wildlife, the annual impact is even greater.
-Moreover, this risk is only growing given the focus these days on lowering costs, saving space and making electrical infrastructure less visible through compaction – in the process also reducing the distances that need to be breached to create faults.
+Among the most vulnerable links in a power network are points of interaction between live equipment and wildlife such as birds and scavenging carnivores.
+Taken together, these creatures present a constant threat to the safe operation of assets.
+Indeed, the global economy is said to suffer huge losses each year due to sudden power disruptions and up to 12 percent of these are estimated to be due to wildlife intrusion.
+If outages classified as ‘source unknown’ are factored in, the impact is greater still since many of these also link to wildlife.
+Moreover, this risk is only growing given the focus on lowering costs, saving space and making electrical infrastructure less visible through compaction – in the process reducing distances that need to be breached to create faults.

 Materials themselves are also important.
 All animal protection products start with a problem that must be addressed.
 But users need to be certain that whatever is being applied does not cause more problems than it resolves.
-For example, materials used must be fire-resistant and one of the goals behind IEEE guidelines for their application has been to assure that wildlife protection devices do not create new problems over the long-term.
+For example, materials used must be fire-resistant and one of the goals behind IEEE guidelines for their application has been to assure that wildlife protection devices do not themselves create problems over the long-term.

 One of the considerations when it comes to composition of materials used in these products is suitability to an outdoor environment of electric field and persistent high UV.
-Materials must be inert and resistant to tracking and erosion as they will face the same stresses as insulators, including dry band formation that can leave carbonized dots on their surface.
+Materials must be inert and resistant to tracking and erosion since they will face the same stresses as insulators, including dry band formation that can leave carbonized dots on their surface.
 Users are therefore advised to look at the tracking and erosion performance as well as UV test data for any wildlife protection device they consider installing.
 This is the only way to be sure these products will survive for years in a potentially hostile service environment.
-It is also essential to ensure that whatever latches attach the devices to the equipment they protect must not deteriorate over the years.
+It is also essential to ensure that whatever latches attach devices to the equipment they protect must not deteriorate.
 If that happens, the devices can break off or shift under wind, exposing the live ends of equipment to contact by wildlife.

-Hotsticks have now also been developed that allow wildlife protection covers to be put up with the equipment energized.
-Indeed, the growing difficulty in scheduling an outage has been one of the reasons why many substations remain unprotected against wildlife intrusion.
+Hotsticks have now been developed that allow wildlife protection covers to be put up with the equipment energized.
+Indeed, the difficulty in scheduling an outage has been one of the reasons why many substations remain unprotected against wildlife intrusion.
 The clear trend is therefore toward wildlife protection devices that can be installed without de-energizing the equipment.
-Suppliers of wildlife protection devices must ideally co-operate with the customer to develop a ‘site protection plan’ intended to identify potential problem areas and customize the solution in each case.
+Suppliers of wildlife protection devices must ideally co-operate with the customer to develop a ‘site protection plan’ to identify potential problem areas and customize the solution in each case.

 Another trend in this business is growing sales of wildlife protection devices directly to manufacturers of transformers, arresters, re-closers, etc., so that such equipment is already equipped with these at time of purchase.
 End users should always take care, however, since factory-installed caps can sometimes be sourced from companies with little experience in wildlife protection and may be made of materials that will not stand up many years in a demanding service environment.
 Utilities may therefore wish to work with their OEM suppliers of such equipment to specify exactly what they will need when it comes to factory-installed wildlife protective devices.

 In 2008 and again in 2012 and 2013, for example, contact by squirrels with energized bushings caused serious damage to breakers.
 Apart from this, birds were found electrocuted alongside potential transformers (PTs).
-While smaller than local raptors, they nevertheless still had wingspans long enough to bridge the relatively small clearances of this equipment.
+While smaller than local raptors, they nevertheless had wingspans long enough to bridge the clearances of this equipment.